Teach Us Something and Win Your Share of $6,000!

 Help fellow arborists and tree nerds vote on the best content, or submit your own!

 Need some inspiration?
 Scroll down to the bottom of the page and check out the winners from the first TreeStuff Community Expert Contest.

 Hit one of the buttons at the bottom of the page and select your video.
 Need an example of a video?
 Click here for Nick's video on how to tie an Alpine Butterfly.

 How to Judge

-The winner will be the person with the most combined Likes over all of their videos submitted.
-If you submit 2 videos (that we accept) your score will be the sum of the likes for both videos.
-On January 24th, 2021 we'll post all of the submissions in a YouTube playlist and voting will begin!
+The winner will be the person with the most combined Likes over all of their videos submitted on both the Youtube & Facebook platforms.
+If you submit 2 or more videos (that we accept) your score will be the sum of the likes for both videos.
+On December 10th, 2021 we'll post all of the submissions at the same time and it's off to the races.

-- Videos must be a maximum of 5 minutes
+- Videos must not be longer than 5 minutes

 - No limit to the number of videos submitted